How do you design a language from scratch? Ask a Klingon

 "wIy cha'!
 HaSta! cha yIghuS! 'eH... baH!"

 These are the words you hear at the very beginning of the very first "Star Trek" movie -- the one from 1979 with Captain Kirk and Mr. Spock that was awkwardly called "Star Trek: The Motion Picture."
 They are commands ("Tactical!
 Visual!
 Stand by on torpedoes!
 Ready...
-Fire!") barked out by a member of an aggressive alien species called Klingons.
+Fire!") barked out by a member of an aggressive species of aliens called Klingons.

 It was developed by Marc Okrand, a linguist hired to invent more Klingon words for "Star Trek 3," which featured the aliens prominently.